phygrid/build-phygrid/README.md

 ## Contributing

-If you’d like to contribute to this project, please fork the repository and create a pull request with your changes.
+If you’d like to contribute to this project, please create a pull request with your changes.
 Make sure to run the project locally and test your changes before submitting.

 ## License